AutoViML/Auto_ViML/README.md

 You don't have to tell Auto_ViML whether it is a Regression or Classification problem.

 ## Tips for using Auto_ViML:
-1. For Classification problems and imbalanced classes, choose "balanced_accuracy".
+1. For Classification problems and imbalanced classes, choose scoring_parameter="balanced_accuracy".
 It works better.
-2. For Imbalanced Classes (<=5% samples in rare class), choose "Imbalanced_Flag"=True.
-You can also set this flag to True for Regression problems where there might be imbalanced data in target variable.
+2. For Imbalanced Classes (<5% samples in rare class), choose "Imbalanced_Flag"=True.
+You can also set this flag to True for Regression problems where the target variable might have skewed distributions.
-3. For Multi-Label dataset, input target variable as a list of variable names
+3. For Multi-Label dataset, the target input target variable can be sent in as a list of variables.
-4. Your first attempt with Auto_ViML must use Boosting_Flag=None to get Linear models.
-Then try Boosting_Flag=False to get a Random Forest model.
-Then try Boosting_Flag=True to get an XGBoost model.
+4. It is recommended that you first set Boosting_Flag=None to get a Linear model.
+Once you understand that, then you can try to set Boosting_Flag=False to get a Random Forest model.
+Finally, try Boosting_Flag=True to get an XGBoost model.
+This is the order that we recommend in order to use Auto_ViML.
 5. Finally try Boosting_Flag="CatBoost" to get a complex but high performing model.
 6. Binning_Flag=True improves a CatBoost model since it adds to the list of categorical vars in data
 7. KMeans_featurizer=True works well in NLP and CatBoost models since it creates cluster variables